asliusar/ReactiveChat/README.md

 There are two branches:
 1) "master" - the implementation with websockets
-2) "polling" - the implementation with polling
+2) "polling" - the implementation with polling + redux-saga

 ## FrontEnd
 ```cd frontend